-- If you thought that some of the other amps on this list are packed with features, this thing will blow your mind.
+If you thought that some of the other amps on this list are packed with features, this thing will blow your mind.
 With the Line 6 AMPLIFi, you are the artist and the amp is a blank sheet of paper.
-Your phone or your tablet device is your pen, and through the remote app that goes along with this amp you can draw and create and sort of sound and feeling that goes along with it.
-But take note – without the phone or the tablet your options are very limited, as the on-board controls don’t offer you nearly as much options as the remote app does.
-This will definitely put some people off, next to the fact that you can’t get the Amplifi app on the PC or Mac, just iOS and Android.
+Your phone or your tablet device is your pen, and through the remote app that goes along with this amp you can draw and create any sort of sound and feeling that goes along with it.
+But take note – without the phone or the tablet, your options are very limited, as the onboard controls don’t offer you nearly as many options as the remote app does.
+This will definitely put some people off, next to the fact that you can’t get the Amplifi app on the PC or Mac, just iOS, and Android.
 We surely hope that Line 6 will do something about this in the future.

-- Perhaps the most awesome thing about the amp is that you can download and use other people’s presets if your device is connected to the internet.
-You can do this either by directly searching for the artist or song, or by playing a song from you library and letting the app recognize the sound and automatically recommend you presets to use.
+Perhaps the most awesome thing about the amp is that you can download and use other people’s presets if your device is connected to the internet.
+You can do this either by directly searching for the artist or song or by playing a song from your library and letting the app recognize the sound and automatically recommend you presets to use.
 This functionality alone blew our mind.
-To check how some of the presets from the user provided list sound, please check out this awesome video by Paul Glover on YouTube – Line 6 AMPLIFi 75: Playing with hero tone.
+To check how some of the presets from the user-provided list sound, please check out this awesome video by Paul Glover on YouTube – Line 6 AMPLIFi 75: Playing with hero tone.

 Who should buy the Line 6 AMPLIFi